phalpern/WG21-halpern/vector-execution-models.md

 The wavefront model is a bit more abstract than the lockstep model and retains serial semantics.
-On the other hand, it has more of a feel of auto-vectorization; someone looking for SIMD execution might be concerned about what the compiler is actually generating.
-(It can be argued that such concerns are irrational, but they exist, nonetheless.)
-The wavefront model can be augmented with explicit lockstep barriers (which do violate serial semantics) in order to support certain cross-lane operations and get the best of both worlds.
+On the other hand, it has more of a feel of auto-vectorization; programmers might have a less intuitive grasp of what the compiler is generating.
+The wavefront model could potentially be augmented with explicit lockstep barriers (which do violate serial semantics) in order to support certain cross-lane operations and get the best of both worlds, though such a mixed model has not been demonstrated in the wild, to my knowledge.
 With fewer dependency constraints, the compiler has more opportunities for optimization than it does for the lockstep model but is still limited with respect to serial reordering.
-It may be difficult to implement the wavefront model in LLVM (see [Robison14][]).
+It may be difficult to implement the wavefront model in LLVM (see [Robison14][]), other than by moving the vectorization phase into the front-end, impeding communication with the back-end optimizer.

 The explicit barrier model is the most flexible model for both the programmer and the compiler, allowing the programmer to choose where dependencies are